corecomtechacademy/Github-Learning/your-hobbies.md

-Colin's hobbies are trail running, mountain biking and tag rugby.
+Zed's hobbies are Cooking, gaming, exercise

 What are yours?

 Cooking, gaming, exercise